Open-Attestation/documentation-website/website/docs/docs-section/appendix/glossary.md

 A transferable record, also known as a "transferable document" or "token registry", is an extended verifiable document that defines a method for identifying the owner of the record at any given time.
 It references properties listed in [the UNCITRAL Model Law on Electronic Transferable Records](https://uncitral.un.org/en/texts/ecommerce/modellaw/electronic_transferable_records).

+### Verifiable credential

+A verifiable credential is a tamper-evident credential that has authorship that can be cryptographically verified.
+See [here](https://www.w3.org/TR/vc-data-model/) to learn more.

 ### Verifiable document

 A verifiable document refers to an OA document.
-It is also known as a "verifiable credential".
 The data in the OA document is stored in a `.json` file.
 It is a tamper-evident document that cryptographically proves the issuer.

 ### Wallet